HOA and Cats: Common Rules and Key Information

 Your HOA and Outdoor Cats

 Some owners allow their cats to go in and out at will.
-These cats should count within the pet limit, but if they are domesticated shouldn’t cause problems.
-The only situation that they might cause issues, is if they’re not neutered or spayed.
-Unneutered male cats can become territorial, and aggressive.
-Unspayed females can also be territorial, and when they’re in heat males often fight over them, stray or feral cats are more likely to come into the community.
+These cats should count within the pet limit, but if they are domesticated, they shouldn’t cause problems.
+The only situation in which they might cause issues is if they’re not neutered or spayed.
+Unneutered male cats can become territorial and aggressive.
+Unspayed females can also be territorial, and when they’re in heat, males often fight over them; stray or feral cats are more likely to come into the community.

 Your pet registration form should ask if their animals are neutered.
 Cats that aren’t neutered shouldn’t be allowed outside.
 When they go outside, they should also be wearing a collar.
 If you have a lot of cats in your HOA, you could encourage the owners to put up posters saying that a cat lives there so that they can show pride in their animal.
 It also helps you to see who owns a pet.